airasz/ubus-vnstat-api/README.md

 > 2. Download or Clone this repository
 > 3. Extract downloads file
 > 4. **Move** or **Copy** folder `api` to `/www/`
+> 5. Install adblock and enable DNS report
-> 5. API is ready to use
+> 6. API is ready to use

 ## Example
 You can call multiple parameter.